River Oaks Baptist School: School uniforms

 River Oaks Baptist School requires school uniforms for students in lower and middle school.
 Girls wear white or red shirts and plaid or navy skirts, jumpers, or pants.
 Boys wear white or red shirts and navy shorts or pants.
 Eighth graders may wear navy shirts and khaki skirts, shorts, or pants.
-More formal chapel uniforms are required on Wednesdays.
+On chapel days, students are required to wear button-up shirts for chapel.
+Boys in 6th grade and above must wear slacks.
+The school also has Physical Education uniforms for its middle school students.